Toggle menu

 • Changes to electoral arrangements - this includes changing the number of parish councillors and introducing or changing parish warding arrangements.

-St Helens Borough Council is also in receipt of a valid petition from 7.5% of the registered electors in Newton and Earlestown wards (now known as Newton-le-Willows East and Newton-le-Willows West) with a proposal to create a new town council for these areas.
+St Helens Borough Council also received a valid petition from 7.5% of the registered electors in Newton and Earlestown wards (now known as Newton-le-Willows East and Newton-le-Willows West) with a proposal to create a new town council for these areas.

 Latest news